IPL-UV/rbig/docs/mg.md

 ## Mathematical Details

 For all instructions in the following, we will assume we are looking at a univariate distribution to make the concepts and notation easier.
-Overall, we can essentially break these pieces up into two steps: 1) we make the
+Overall, we can essentially break these pieces up into two steps: 1) we make the marginal distribution uniform and 2) we make the marginal distribution Gaussian.

 ---